An urban climber who scaled the outside of the Shard in London this morning has been named as George King.

 “It's been my dream since I came to London and saw the Shard as a 13-year-old,” Mr King told the Evening Standard.

 "I spent months gathering intelligence and planning to do it.

 "To prepare, I free-climbed both the world's and the UK's tallest climbing walls, and I've climbed lots of cranes too.”

-Police say they were called at 5.15am after reports an individual was scaling the glass exterior of Britain's tallest building.
+Police said they were called out at 5.15am after reports an individual was scaling the Shard’s glass exterior.

-One person, who claims to know the man, told the Mirror: "He ran over London Bridge Station, got a boost from someone and did a pull up onto it," he said.
+One person, who claimed to know Mr King, told the Mirror: "He ran over London Bridge Station, got a boost from someone and did a pull up onto it.

 "He used a few suction cups at the start of it but was then climbing free solo."